 This example embodies what social proof is.
 Social proof says that individuals will act in correspondence to those around them.
 When individuals are unsure of something, they validate their decisions based on what other people think is correct.
 This shows just how powerful the principle of social proof is, and why it’s important to implement into your email campaigns to persuade your users to purchase a product, register for an event, or inquire about a service.

 Now that you have some insight into what social proof is, we’ll move onto the proof of this principle.
 Throughout the years, dozens of studies have been conducted to support social proof.
-However, for the purpose of this article, we’ve chose to focus on one study that stuck out to us the most.
+However, for the purpose of this article, we’ve chosen to focus on one study that stuck out to us the most.
 This prominent study focused on canned laughter.

 One day, Dr. Robert Cialdini, founder of the six principles of persuasion, surveyed a group of individuals that came into his office.
 This group of individuals included a wide array of gender, age, and other various demographics.
 For example, some were students, others were professors, and some were janitors.

 Yet, when the individuals came into his office, Cialdini asked each individual one specific question—how do you feel about canned laughter?
 For those who don’t know, canned laughter is the laugh track that’s present within many television shows.
-Canned laughter is the laughter that goes off during the show after the main actor accidently slips, gets denied by the pretty girl, or tells a funny joke.
+Canned laughter is the laughter that goes off during the show after the main actor accidentally slips, gets denied by the pretty girl, or tells a funny joke.

 The individuals’ responses to Cialdini’s question were very critical.
 Some called the canned laughter stupid and phony.
 Others called it extremely obvious and fake.
 With negative responses like these, Cialdini then questioned, if a wide majority of individuals viewed canned laughter as ludicrous, why then is it so popular with television executives?